What is, and which organizations have to appoint a DPO?

 A Data Protection Officer (DPO) is a person in charge of verifying the compliance of personal data processing with the applicable law.
 The DPO communicates information on processing personal data such as its: purposes, interconnections, types, categories of data subjects, length of retention and department(s) in charge of implementing processing.
 DPOs may be required by law or recommended.

-The European General Data Protection Regulation requires that data controllers and data processors designate a DPO in any case where:
+The UK Data Protection Act 2018 (UK GDPR) largely mirrors the European Union’s GDPR and requires that data controllers and data processors designate a DPO in any case where:

 - the processing of personal data is carried out by a public authority or body, except for courts acting in their judicial capacity;